MushroomFleet/ZeroVoice-KokoroTTS/README.md

 ## ZeroByte Systems — Position-as-Seed Determinism

-ZeroVoice implements the [ZeroByte Systems](https://github.com/MushroomFleet/ZeroByte-Systems) methodology for procedural content generation:
+ZeroVoice implements the [ZeroByte Systems Family](https://github.com/MushroomFleet/ZeroBytes-Family-Skills) methodology for procedural content generation:

 - **O(1) access** — `voice_from_spawn(x, y, z)` is five xxHash64 calls.
 No loops, no tables, no iteration.
 - **Zero storage** — NPC voices are never stored.
 They are recomputed on demand from coordinates alone.